transcriptionpro/wuc-new/_altcoins/augur.md

 <p>The backbone of Augur is tradable tokens called Reputation (REP).
 The total amount of Reputation is fixed at 11 million coins when it was launched in August 2015.
 The tokens give the right for individuals to report or weigh in on the outcome of events.
 It can be earned by people who provide truthful reports. </p>

-<p>Additionally, people who submit correct predictions are also awarded a portion of the winnings whereas people who report against the consensus (untruthfully) will lose their REP tokens and earn nothing.
+<p>Additionally, people who submit correct predictions are also awarded a portion of the winnings whereas people who report against the consensus (untruthfully) will lose their <a href="/video-hype-bitcoin-bubble/">REP tokens</a> and earn nothing.
 Furthermore, the more REP a user has, the more value or trust is assigned to that person's input.</p>

 <p>In other words, Reputation tokens are gained and lost depending on the reliability of users votes with the consensus.
 The Augur Team released an infographic to explain how the Reputation tokens work.</p>